JordanEJ/Slim-WearOS/README.md

 # Slim-WearOS
 A simple windows .bat script to disable and enable apps on Google's WearOS.
 This also speeds up the WearOS UI.

 <b>Currently this is in Beta becuase not everything works yet.
-It can currently disable Google fit, connect via wifi, list apps but can enable and disable custom apps.</b>
+It can currently disable Google fit, connect via wifi, list apps but can't enable and disable custom apps.</b>

 <h2>To Do:</h2>